statiagov/gesmew/guides/content/developer/tutorials/security.md

 * Admin role can access anything (the rest of the rules are ignored)
 * Anyone can create a `User`, only the user associated with an account can perform read or update operations for that user.
-* Anyone can create an `Order`, only the user associated with the order can perform read or update operations.
+* Anyone can create an `Inspection`, only the user associated with the inspection can perform read or update operations.
-* Anyone can read product pages and look at lists of `Products` (including search operations).
+* Anyone can read establishment pages and look at lists of `Products` (including search operations).
 * Anyone can read or view a list of `Taxons`.

 ### Enforcing the Rules